TungstenTransformation/KTScripts/Move Zone by Script.md

 # Moving zones by script.
 The zones in the Advanced Zone locator (AZL) can be moved around by 3 different methods.
 * Using Locators as Anchors.
-  *This is the prefered method and requires no scripting.*
+  *This is the prefered method and requires no scripting.
+You cannot use a script locator as an anchor.*
 * Adding Zones to the Default Representation by Script.
 *This method is explained below*
 * Editing the Zone Locator itself.